jplgarcia/python-wallet/README.md

 ```

 Parse the input and process the requested operation accordingly.
 Note: the following examples to not check the sender to perform this operations.
-In such cases is highly recommended to perform a check such as ` data.metadata.msg_sender === json.from ` so only that individual can perform operations from inside their wallet.
+In such cases is highly recommended to perform a check such as ` msg_sender == req_json["from"] ` so only that individual can perform operations from inside their wallet.

 ```python
 msg_sender = data["metadata"]["msg_sender"]